Shop by RoomBathroomShower Filters

 What is the best shower filter for hard water?

-The Watersticks brand, listed above, has the Showerstick, which is an ion exchange filter that can capture Magnesium and Calcium, the minerals that make water “hard.”
+The Watersticks brand offers the Showerstick, which is an ion exchange filter that can capture Magnesium and Calcium, the minerals that make water “hard.”
 Magnesium and calcium in shower water is not harmful, but can dry out your hair and cause a residue to build up in it.
-The vast majority of shower filters can capture some of these minerals, but since they are small, and usually use KDF, they don’t do this nearly as efficiently, and you would need to change the filter very often.
-An inline stick filter like this can be a more convenient option than a whole-house water softener, if you are primarily concerned with hard water’s effect on your skin and hair.
+The vast majority of shower filters can capture some of these minerals, but since the filters are small, and usually use KDF, they don’t do this nearly as efficiently, and you would need to change the filter very often for it to be effective.
+An inline stick filter like this is effective and can be a more convenient option than a whole-house water softener, if you are primarily concerned with hard water’s effect on your skin and hair.

 Can shower filters remove heavy metals?